 - is complete.

-You can use an independent building consultant to check completed work before you make progress payments, or to supervise the entire project.
+You can use an independent building consultant to check completed work and advise before you make progress payments, or to supervise the entire project.

 Do not make payments in advance.
 Domestic building insurance may not pay claims on work paid for in advance.